ezonno/xi-bundle-breadcrumbs/README.md

 A Breadcrumbs bundle for Symfony2.

+This bundle is based on the xi-bundle-breadcrumbs bundle only modified to work with jms/i18n-routing-bundle internationalized routing.
+These modifications do work in my own projects, but I'm not sure if this is the way xi and jms intended to.

 This is different from other breadcrumb bundles, because it utilizes routes
 as a tree to build the breadcrumbs in order to not pollute the controller
 actions with repetitive breadcrumbs code.